diequies/100daysofdata/README.md

 ---

+### **Day 23 to 29 of #100DaysOfData Challenge**

+I have been on holidays from day 23 and I will still be until the day 39.
+But I kept doing at least something related to Data Science all these days, I have been working mainly in **Omdena**'s project to keep up with my commitment.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+During this week I have been focused organizing the task I have been assigned, to generate synthetic data.
+As it is the first step, we need to have an initial output to allow the rest of teams to start working.
+The challenging point is that there are many rules to comply but very little information from the company, but during the week we have improve a lot.
+Currently we have some initial data sets and outlined most of the rest of data sets.
+For next week we should complete all the outlines and have a data set for most.

+---

 ### **Day 22 of #100DaysOfData Challenge**

 Again not a coding day and also, not a great day for my data science progression.
 I am about to go on holidays and, even though I will keep working on **Omdena**'s project, I will stop almost anything else to enjoy a couple of weeks of holidays.